Kristina01111000/Drws_site/README.md

 4/4
 If 40Q confirmed, make the 80Q match and leave space for third graph paragraphs

-	Between graph 2 and 3 paragraphs
+	After graph 3 paragraphs (about the graph)
 	After graph 3 paragraphs (ending)
 	Still need the graph 3 paragraphs make sure the graphs spacing is good also